They Live by Night: Plot

 Arthur "Bowie" Bowers, a 23-year-old serving a prison sentence for a murder he committed at the age of 16, escapes from prison with two older bank robbers, Chicamaw and T-Dub.
 The men take shelter with Chicamaw's brother, who operates a service station, and niece Catherine "Keechie" Mobley, who works there.
 Hoping to also free his incarcerated brother Robert, T-Dub concocts a plan to rob a bank and use the funds to hire a lawyer to prove a wrongful conviction.

 The robbery goes smoothly.
 However, shortly after Bowie crashes his car, Chicamaw kills a police officer who had arrived at the scene.
 Chicamaw leaves an injured Bowie in the care of Keechie and joins T-Dub in another town.
 The sheepish Keechie swiftly grows fond of Bowie, who is also shy.
 They bond over their lack of experience in the world and soon develop a romance.
 Meanwhile, the press reports heavily on Bowie, wrongly pinning him as the ringleader of the robbery.
 Bowie and Keechie leave town by bus.
 Late one night, they find a chapel that performs quick marriages for $20.
 Bowie asks Keechie to marry him, and she agrees.
-Hawkins, the local justice of the peace, performs the ceremony and sells the couple a convertible car.
+Hawkins, the local justice of the peace, performs the ceremony and sells the couple a wedding ring and a convertible car.

 Bowie and Keechie travel to a remote mountain resort where Keechie once stayed during her childhood and rent a cabin there, dreaming of living openly together.
 Chicamaw arrives at the resort after tracking the couple there.
 He has gambled away his money and wants Bowie to help him and T-Dub commit another robbery.
 Bowie reluctantly agrees, but Keechie, fearing that Bowie will be killed, gives him his Christmas gift early, a wristwatch.
 The three men commit another robbery, but T-Dub is killed.
 Bowie and Chicamaw flee the scene by car.
 While driving, Bowie learns from a drunken Chicamaw that he is jealous of all the press attention that Bowie and Keechie have received.
 Bowie eventually forces Chicamaw out of the car at gunpoint.